-Honestly, life happens and more often than not, it can get in the way of your creativity streak.
+Honestly, life happens and more often than not, it can get in the way of your creative streak.
 Even with the different types of posts to write and the different ideas I have; sometimes the words don’t come out or they don’t come out right.
 Sometimes I just don’t feel like it.

 Now and again, I’ll get that creativity block.